SitemapKlarity storyJoin usMedicationServiceAbout us

 If you’re looking to break free from the grip of social anxiety, you’ve likely come across exposure therapy.
 Exposure therapy for social anxiety helps people with anxiety disorders by providing a structured approach to safely and gradually confront fears.

-When you’re ready to move forward, find a provider on Klarity and determine if exposure therapy for social anxiety is right for you.
+When you’re ready to move forward, find a provider on Klarity Health and determine if exposure therapy for social anxiety is right for you.

 How exposure therapy for social anxiety works